-- 1. Furnish and install one (1) new addressable smoke detector in the elevator hoistway overhead area and tie-in to the new motor operated damper. - 2.
-Furnish and install addressable heat detectors within 24" of each sprinkler head in the elevator machine room, per code requirements. - 3.
-Furnish and install fireman's primary and alternate recall, and fireman's flashing hat signal to the elevator controllers.

-- 4. Furnish and install shunt trip and shunt trip power monitoring to the elevator controllers. - 5.
+- 1. Furnish and install new addressable smoke detectors in the elevator lobbies and machine room area, per code requirements. - 2.
+Furnish and install addressable heat detector within 24" of the sprinkler head in the elevator machine room, per code requirements. - 3.
+Furnish and install fireman's primary and alternate recall, and fireman's flashing hat signal to the elevator controller. - 4.
+Furnish and install shunt trip and shunt trip power monitoring to the elevator controller. - 5.
 Furnish and install relays required for the new elevator selector switch. - 6.
-Provide to remove the antiquated fire alarm devices from elevator pit and hoistway overhead area. - 7.
+Provide to remove the antiquated fire alarm devices from elevator related areas. - 7.
 Provide for fire alarm pre-testing and programming. - 8.
 Standby for elevator recall testing and inspections. - 9.
 Furnish and install new OS&Y valve with tamper and flow at the existing sprinkler piping to isolate the machine room and pit sprinkler heads.
-Install lock on the new OS&Y valves. - 10.
+Install lock on the new OS&Y valve. - 10.
 Provide to relocate the existing machine room sprinkler piping so that piping and sprinkler heads are not located directly above elevator equipment, to meet code requirements. - 11.
 Furnish and install new 200°F rate of rise sprinkler heads to replace the existing sprinkler heads within the elevator machine room and hoistway/pit, per code requirements. - 12.
-Furnish and install guards at all sprinkler heads within elevator related areas.
+Furnish and install guards at all sprinkler heads within elevator related areas